What’s Behind Your Panel?

 What do I need to know before I start removing a panel?

-Before you start removing a panel the most important thing to know is that any changes that you make could have a profound impact on the way your boat functions.
-Now, I am not attempting to scare you away from removing the panel.
-Instead, I’m trying to give you a realistic idea of what to expect.
+Before you start removing a panel, the most important thing to know is that any changes that you make could have a profound impact on the way your boat functions.
 If you go unplugging things from the back of the panel and plug them back in incorrectly or in the wrong location, you will definitely run into issues.
 The best advice is to move slowly and disconnect one thing at a time.
 One great method is to photograph the backside of the panel before removing any wires or parts so that you have a reference when you go to reassemble everything.
 This can be very useful as there are a lot of parts and wires on the back of a panel.

-On older boat models, you will see a lot of what is know as stripped marine wire.
+On many boat models, you will see a lot of what is known as stripped marine wire.
 This type of marine wire carries a colored stripe across the insulation to help to distinguish it from other wires.
 So, you may have a blue wire with a white stripe and a blue wire with a yellow stripe and so on.
-Older boats used this type of wire method to easily identify where a wire went and what its intended purpose was.
+Manufacturers used this type of wire method to easily identify where a wire went and what its intended purpose was.
 As time went on, manufacturers moved away from stripped marine wire and instead began using marine wire with the important information printed directly onto the wire jacket itself.
 This makes it easier than ever to identify a wire's purpose.
-All you need to do is find the print where it may say something like; bilge pump, or speaker.
-So, if you have a newer boat, you will see less stripped marine wire, if any, and more solid color marine wire with details printed on it.
+All you need to do is find the print where it may say something like "bilge pump" or "speaker."
+On newer boats you will see less stripped marine wire, if any, and more solid color marine wire with details printed on it.

 Stripped Wire